Code-Institute-Submissions/the-shamans-cat/README.md

 ### What the users of the site want
 The users of this site:
-1. are looking for a Shamanic energy healer to book a session.
+1. are looking for this shamanic energy healer to book a session.
 2. are checking the credentials of the shamanic energy healer with a view to booking a session.
 3. are looking for the price of a session.
 3. came across the site via an internet search and want to learn more.